napari/napari.github.io/0.4.15/_sources/howtos/layers/points.md

 In these examples we'll mainly use `add_points` to overlay points onto on an existing image.

-In this example, we will overlay some points on the image of an astronaut:
+In this example of we will overlay some points on the image of an astronaut:

 ```{code-cell} python
 import napari